3 unsolved mysteries in Switzerland

 2. Seewen murder case

 The Seewen murders are undoubtedly Switzerland’s most grizzly unsolved crime.
 The case involved several murder victims and no suspects have ever been charged with the crime.
-At the Waldeggi house, located in a forest in Canton Solothurn, the horror started to unfold when 13 shots rang out on the Pentecost weekend of 1976.
+At the Waldeggi house, located in a forest in the canton of Solothurn, the horror started to unfold when 13 shots rang out on the Pentecost weekend of 1976.

 The murder victims were Elsa Clara Siegrist-Säckinger (63) and her husband Eugen (63), along with Eugen’s sister Anna Westhäuser-Siegrist (80) and her two adult children Emanuel Westhäuser (52) and Max Westhäuser (49).
 Their bodies were discovered by a walker on June 6.